Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/docker.md

 ## Docker
 #### THIS SECTION IS STILL WORK IN PROGRESS

-This connector is available with a docker image containing a working pyspark environment. <br />
+This connector is available with a docker image containing a working pyspark environment.
+The environment consists of a spark node with a set of data analysis libraries.<br />

 The docker image is available downloading it with the command:
 ```console
 docker pull quay.io/darthfinal3/fiware-pyspark-connector